IsraelCabrera/frigate/docs/docs/configuration/advanced.md

 ## Base path

-By default, Frigate runs at the root path (`/`).
-However some setups require to run Frigate under a custom path prefix (e.g. `/frigate`), especially when Frigate is located behind a reverse proxy that requires path-based routing.
+By default, Security runs at the root path (`/`).
+However some setups require to run Security under a custom path prefix (e.g. `/security`), especially when Security is located behind a reverse proxy that requires path-based routing.

 ### Set Base Path via HTTP Header